-Telford & Wrekin Council is launching a project to help residents feel safer in their homes and communities by reducing anti-social behaviour.
+Telford & Wrekin Council has launched a project to help residents feel safer in their homes and communities by reducing anti-social behaviour.

 The Safer and Stronger Communities investment will address community priorities and create tangible measures to address them.

-Residents are invited to have their say to help build initiatives such as youth groups and social clubs and openings for volunteers to get involved.
-They are also being asked to help reduce opportunities for wrongdoings such as fly tipping, graffiti and anti-social behaviour.
+Residents are being invited to give their views to help build initiatives such as youth groups and social clubs and openings for volunteers to get involved.
+They are also been asked to help reduce opportunities for wrongdoings such as fly tipping, graffiti and anti-social behaviour.

 Leader of Telford & Wrekin Council, Councillor Shaun Davies said: “According to data, Telford is the safest major town in Shropshire and among the top 10 nationally* where 76 per cent of people feel safe in their homes, but we are far from complacent.

 “We want residents to know we are on their side and finding ways to do more like working with the Police to address community concerns as I often hear residents asking for more Police support.